Saturday, June 8, 2024

 Today, I experienced brief moments of connectedness, and for an instant, the fear of mortality receded once more.
 In its wake, a question emerged: Could the self I possess be immortal, and is my fear of mortality merely irrational?

-At the physical level I am immortal.
+At the physical level of molecules and atoms I am indeed immortal.
 I am connected with everything else that existed or will exist in space and time.

-The principle of conservation of energy provides the foundation for my physical immortality and I have no reason to doubt that I will continue to exist either as matter or as ephemeral energy.
+The principle of conservation of energy guarantees my physical immortality and I have no reason to doubt that I will continue to exist either as matter or as energy.

-As for my conscious self, other than for a few moments when I feel connected with the rest of the universe (and when the sense mortality dissolves), I am not as certain about my immortality.
+As for my conscious self, other than for a few moments when I feel connected with the rest of the universe, I am not as certain about my immortality.

-There is no phenomenological evidence for my immortality.
+There is no phenomenological evidence for immortality of my consciousness.
 In my current form I do not remember anything what I was prior to taking this form.
 People pass away and without missing a beat the universe continues on its merry journey.
 There is nothing to make me think that the same would not happen when I die.

 Even if my consciousness is immortal, however, if it does not have any remembrance, then functionally, that immortality is equivalent to being mortal.

-For all I know, the awareness of self may have been just an outgrowth of the process of natural selection and is meant to increase my chances for survival and reproduction.
-The self is nothing more than that and when I die there is nothing left vying for survival and reproduction.
+For all I know, the awareness of self may have been just an outgrowth of the process of natural selection and was merely meant to increase my chances for survival and reproduction.
+The self is nothing more than that.

 It is only in the rare moments of connectedness that the awareness of self is eliminated.
-In those moments, the self is no longer the skin I need.
-But it is also hard to let that skin go and feel naked, and so I hold on to the self and become a mortal again.
+In those moments, the self is no longer the skin I wear and separates me from the rest.
+But it is also hard to let skin go and feel naked, and so, I hold on to the self and become a mortal again.

 Ciao.